 - Hemodialysis patients

 - Patients with blood clots in their arteries

 Nobody should suffer due to the medical negligence of hospital surgeons and staff members.
-The experienced medical malpractice lawyers at Rosenbaum & Associates are committed to getting you the compensation you’re entitled to if you or a loved one suffered through a Heparin dosing error.
+The Philadelphia medical malpractice lawyers at Rosenbaum & Associates are committed to getting you the compensation you’re entitled to if you or a loved one suffered through a Heparin dosing error.
 Call us for a free consultation.